-- Until February 1998, fallen stock and SRM/SBO materials were rendered, also from LUX. - One plant renders material both from domestic sources and imported from countries with BSE (i.e. NL, FR and IRE).
+- Until February 1998, fallen stock and SRM/SBO materials were rendered, also from LUX and also from (UK-) imported animals. - One plant renders material both from domestic sources and imported from countries with BSE (i.e. NL, FR and IRE).